Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Methodology

 \subsection{KA-CRNN training: NMA, NM, and NCA cathodes}

-To demonstrate the versatility and robustness of the KA-CRNN technique, we train on three separate nickel-rich cathode datasets reproduced from \cite{cui_navigating_2025}, all of which experienced the critical SOC phenomenon: nickel cobalt aluminum (NCA), nickel manganese (NM), and nickel manganese aluminum (NMA).
-Each dataset contains nine DSC experiments at increasing SOCs.
-For all three cathodes, we withhold the fifth dataset as testing data, to verify that the KA-CRNN is not overfitting the training data.
-All training data, with testing data labeled in red, is available in Fig. \ref{fig:data}.
+To demonstrate the versatility and robustness of the KA-CRNN technique, we train on three separate nickel-rich cathode datasets reproduced from \cite{cui_navigating_2025}, all of which experienced the critical SOC phenomenon: nickel cobalt aluminum (NCA), nickel manganese (NM), and nickel manganese aluminum (NMA). {These datasets were collected {\cite{cui_navigating_2025}} from samples containing rinsed and dried cathode powders injected with LP57 electrolyte, at a heating rate of 2$^{\circ}$C/min on a Netzsch STA 449 system.} Each dataset contains nine DSC experiments at varying SOCs. {These SOC values were calibrated in the original experimental study \mbox{\cite{cui_navigating_2025}} to be the same percentage of lithium removal for all three cathodes: 87.4$\%$, 83.8$\%$, 80.1$\%$, 76.5$\%$, 72.9$\%$, 69.2$\%$, 65.6$\%$, 61.9$\%$, and 58.3$\%$.
+These roughly correspond to specific capacities of 240, 230, 220, 210, 200, 190, 180, 170 and 160mAh/g, although the specific charge values differ by a few percentage points across the three cathode chemistries to ensure each of the nine experiments is at the same percentage SOC.} For all three cathodes, we withhold the fifth dataset as testing data, to verify that the KA-CRNN is not overfitting the training data.
+All training data, with testing data labeled in red, is available in Fig. {\ref{fig:data}}.

 Returning to the physical system described in Eqs. \ref{eq:r1} through \ref{eq:r3}, we recall that certain reactions and parameters (phase change in the cathode material, R1 and R2) depend on the SOC, while others (electrolyte oxidation chemistry, R3) do not.
-To properly capture the true underlying chemical physics, the SOC-dependent parameters that define the two cathode phase transformations and the oxygen production rate (Eqs. \ref{eq:r1} and \ref{eq:r2}) are defined uniquely and optimized only to that cathode's DSC data.
+To properly capture the true underlying chemical physics, the SOC-dependent parameters that define the two cathode phase transformations and the oxygen production rate (Eqs. \ref{eq:r1} and \ref{eq:r2}) {are defined uniquely in each cathode's $\bm{\theta}$} and optimized only to that cathode's DSC data.
 Meanwhile, the SOC-invariant parameters for the electrolyte oxidation are defined once and optimized across all cathode datasets (Eq. \ref{eq:r3}).
-Table \ref{tab:params} lists all learnable parameters, and whether they are cathode-specific KAN activations or universal scalar values.
+Table \ref{tab:params} lists all learnable parameters, and whether they are cathode-specific KAN activations or universal scalar values. {To summarize, the set of all learnable KA-CRNN model parameters comprises two ``types'' of parameters: one $\bm{\theta}$ exists for each cathode, where encoded therein are individual arrays $\bm{\theta}_i$ ($i=1:11$) that, as per Eq. {\ref{eq:ChebyKAN}}, encode the response of each of the eleven R1 and R2 parameters in the top row of Table {\ref{tab:params}} to the SOC.
+The remaining parameters are the SOC-invariant and thus scalar-valued $n_3, A_3, E_{a,3}, b_3, \Delta H_3$ included in the second row of Table {\ref{tab:params}}.
+The overall pipeline used for evaluation and training is shown in Fig. {\ref{fig:fig1}}(E).}

 Optimization of all kinetic parameters to multiple datasets presents a challenge, especially when coupling cathode-specific and SOC-varying reactions to the universal electrolyte oxidation through $\nu$.
 To ensure a meaningful converged model, the loss function takes an augmented mean squared error (MSE) formulation with physics-informed penalties,